One great byproduct of Frisco’s rapid growth over the past decade-plus is the accompanying uptick in the number of great

 Their fried bird is served family style for those who dine in and is accompanied with everything from salad to mashed potatoes, creamed corn, and green beans.
 Oh, and let’s don’t forget about their outstanding biscuits.
 Babe’s also serves up fried chicken to go for those who don’t have time to sit a spell in their Frisco outpost.
 This is comfort food personified and a good reason to take a brief sabbatical from healthy eating.

 When Tupelo found it’s way to North Texas at The Star in Frisco last fall, it was referred to as “gracious food with southern roots.”
 Their Sweet Tea Roasted Chicken is impressive not only for its size but its flavors.
 At $18, this dish is the most expensive in this story, but considering the amount of chicken you get, a half bird consisting of a leg, breast and a thigh, and the incredible amount of flavor, the price tag is more than well worth it.

-Their Sweet Tea Roasted Chicken comes with two sides, one of which must be their Cast Iron Mac and Cheese, a perfect plate of the greatest of comfort foods which comes topped with some nicely toasted breadcrumbs.
+Their Sweet Tea Roasted Chicken comes with two sides, one of which must be their Cast Iron Mac and Cheese, a perfect plate of the greatest of comfort foods which come topped with some nicely toasted breadcrumbs.
 I opted for the Mixed Greens Salad for my other side, which featured a great vinaigrette made with balsamic vinegar.